• Skip to primary navigation

 Finger sandwiches like these would be great to set out along with Vegan Ladyfingers at barbecues, tea parties, or showers.
 Your guests will truly appreciate how easy and mess-free they are to eat.

-I first learned about these cucumber tea sandwiches being a fan favorite at royal celebrations in the United Kingdom and had to add my own veganized spin to them.
+I first learned about these cucumber tea sandwiches being a fan favorite at royal celebrations or tea time in the United Kingdom and had to add my own veganized spin to them.
 Although, the spread I use on the bread is a little closer to a famous Kentucky benedictine because of the cream cheese.

 We like to whip these up as travel snacks, for picnics, or for light lunches.
 Leftovers store well in the refrigerator, and the spread makes for a delicious veggie dip!
 Not to mention that cucumber dill sandwiches only need a few ingredients and are a great way to finish up your bread.